jboss-developer/jboss-brms-quickstarts/README.md

 Configure BRMS
 --------------
 1. [Optional] Download and install JBoss EAP 6.4 (Enterprise Application Platform) from the customer portal or from JBoss.org.
-See [Download and configure EAP](#configure-eap) for details on how to install EAP.
+See [Download and configure EAP](#download-and-configure-eap) for details on how to install EAP.
 If you already have JBoss EAP installed, you can go directly to step 2.

 2. Download JBoss BRMS 6.2.0 from the Customer Portal or from JBoss.org
+    * Option 1
         * Login to the Customer Portal at <https://access.redhat.com/jbossnetwork/restricted/listSoftware.html>
         * Select `BRMS` from the product list.
         * Find `Red Hat JBoss BRMS 6.2.0 Installer` in the file list and click `Download`.
         * This downloads the BRMS 6.2.0 Installer to a directory of your choice.
+    * Option 2
         * Visit the JBoss BRMS page at <https://www.jboss.org/products/brms.html>
         * Select `Download JBoss BRMS`, login or create an account, and agree to the download terms and conditions.
         * Click on `Installer` for version 6.2.0.GA.
         * This downloads the JBoss BRMS 6.2.0 Installer to a directory of your choice.

 3. Run the installer with: `java -jar jboss-brms-6.2.0.GA-installer.jar`.
 Click through the UI and point the installer to your local EAP installation.